aphuongle95/conversational_agent_evaluation/README.md

 5. Submit a pull request

 Please make sure to update tests as appropriate and adhere to the project's coding standards.

+## Security Best Practices

+To maintain the security of your application:

+1. **Environment Variables**: Store all sensitive credentials in your `.env` file and never commit this file to version control
+2. **Credential Rotation**: Regularly rotate API keys and tokens
+3. **Access Controls**: Use the principle of least privilege when configuring API permissions
+4. **Parameter Validation**: All user inputs are validated before processing
+5. **Request Limiting**: The framework includes rate limiting to prevent API abuse

 ## License